Decorative service page background

 The first step is to get honest about what your body needs right now.
 As we age, our muscles naturally take longer to recover from exercise.
 This isn't a sign of weakness; it's a normal biological process.
 Hormonal shifts and a slower healing response mean you might feel sore for 48 to 72 hours, which is a significant jump from the next-day recovery you might have experienced in your 20s.
 Pay attention to these signals.
 Are you feeling more swelling or lingering soreness than you used to?
 Acknowledging these changes is key to building a plan that supports your body’s current needs for performance recovery and long-term health.

-Adapt Your Plan as You Evolve
+How to Adapt Your Plan as You Age

 Once you understand your body’s baseline, you can adapt your routine.
 It’s time to move away from the old "no pain, no gain" mentality and embrace a more sustainable "train, recover, grow" approach.
 This means focusing on the quality of your recovery just as much as the intensity of your workouts.
 Make sure you’re eating enough protein—aiming for 25-30 grams per meal can make a real difference in muscle repair.
 Your exercise routine should also evolve.
 To counteract age-related muscle loss, incorporate a mix of strength training, cardio, and flexibility work.
 These adjustments are fundamental to preventative wellness and will help you stay active and strong for years to come.